blog posts and news stories

 He also recognized that the need for progression was not just to satisfy his creative direction, but to keep the audience listening; that is, for the music, jazz, to stay alive and relevant.
 If someone asserts that "Rockit" was a betrayal of jazz that sacrilegiously crossed over into pop and hip-hop, I would counter argue that it opened up the world of jazz to a whole generation of pop listeners (including me).
 (I recognize similar developments in the genre-crossing works of recent times by Robert Glasper.)

-Hancock is a perfect case study of an artist executing his craft (a) fearlessly, (b) not with the goal of pleasing everyone, (c) with the purpose of connecting with, and reaching new audiences, (d) by being open to alternative influences, (e) to achieve a harmonious melodic fusion (moving between his Korg synth, a grand piano), and (f) with constant appreciation reflection of the roots and fundamentals.
+Hancock is a perfect case study of an artist executing his craft (a) fearlessly, (b) not with the goal of pleasing everyone, (c) with the purpose of connecting with, and reaching new audiences, (d) by being open to alternative influences, (e) to achieve a harmonious melodic fusion (moving between his KORG synth, a grand piano), and (f) with constant appreciation reflection of the roots and fundamentals.

 Hancock and Band